KevinQzG/DHCP_Server/README.md

 ![Message Printing for Server](./public/server_print.png)
 - [x] **IP Lease Logging**: The server logs every assigned IP address, along with the lease time and client details, for future reference.
 - [x] **Error Management**: The server handles errors gracefully by printing error messages and exiting the program when an error occurs or sending a Nak message to the client when the IP address assignment fails.
-- [x] **Cross-Subnet Client Handling**: _Not achieved_.
-The server currently does not support handling requests from clients in different subnets via a DHCP relay or at least we don't have a clear way to test and know if it works.
+- [x] **Cross-Subnet Client Handling**: The server can handle clients from different subnets by using a relay agent to forward DHCP messages between the client and server.

 ### Client